-The attorneys at The Queenan Law Firm, P.C. have years of experience representing Arlington landowners in eminent domain litigation.
+The attorneys at The Queenan Law Firm, P.C. have years of experience representing Houston landowners in condemnation litigation.
 Contact us to learn more about our services and how we can help you.
 Call (817) 476-1797 to schedule a free consultation.

-Eminent Domain and Property Owners’ Rights in Arlington, TX
+Eminent Domain and Property Owner’s Rights in Dallas, TX

-The exercise of eminent domain authority by the government is called condemnation.
-Some private companies acting with government authorization, such as electrical or water providers, can also exercise this power.
-Chapter 12 of the Texas Property Code outlines the procedures the government is required to take to acquire private land.
-More specifically, Texas law lists three elements necessary to legally exercise the power of eminent domain:
+Chapter 21 of the Texas Property Code outlines the procedures the government is required to follow to condemn private land.
+More specifically, Texas law lists three elements necessary for the exercise the power of eminent domain to be legal:

 - Only the government or an authorized private entity has the right to condemn private property.

-- The condemnation is for public benefit or public use.
+- The purpose of condemnation of private property must be for public benefit or public use.

-To further protect property owners’ rights, the State of Texas also established the Landowner’s Bill of Rights, containing ten specific protections for landowners:
+Additionally, the State of Texas also has a Landowner’s Bill of Rights containing ten specific provisions to protect property owners:

-- The landowner has the right to a hearing in front of three court-appointed commissioners if dissatisfied with the purchase offer.
+- The property owner is entitled to a hearing if not satisfied with the purchase offer.

-- The landowner has the right to a trial to challenge the commissioners’ findings or the propriety of the condemnation.
+- The property owner is entitled to a trial to challenge the compensation award or the appropriateness of the condemnation.

-The condemnation process takes place in three stages: the pre-condemnation negotiation, special commissioners’ hearing, and the actual litigation.
-It is important to have the representation of our Arlington eminent domain attorney through all stages of the process.
-Our experienced lawyers have the depth of skill and resources to defend your interests against the condemning entity and preserve the value of your property.
+We strongly recommended retaining our Dallas eminent domain attorney through all stages of the taking process: the pre-condemnation purchase negotiations, the pre-trial commissioners’ hearing, and the actual litigation.
+Our experienced lawyers have the depth of skill and resources to defend your interests against the condemning entity and to preserve the value of your property.

 Pre-Condemnation Purchase Negotiation

-Call Our Arlington, TX Eminent Domain Litigation Attorney for a Free Consultation
+Call Our Houston Eminent Domain Litigation Attorney for a Free Consultation